Jeff Kibble

 Jeffrey Andrew Kibble is a Canadian politician who has served as a Member of Parliament for Cowichan—Malahat—Langford since 2025.
 A member of the Conservative Party, he was elected in the 2025 federal election.
 He is a Royal Canadian Navy veteran, having served for 28 years.

+At the time of the 2025 Canadian federal election, he lived in Langford.